PLAID: A Unified Data Model for Machine Learning on Heterogeneous Physics Simulations

 \section{Benchmark}

-We first mention that we do not provide benchmark tools and results for the \texttt{AirfRANS} datasets, since outputs are public on the testing sets, and various benchmarks are already available in articles~\cite{casenave2024mmgp, bonnet2022airfrans} and in a competition at NeurIPS 2024~\cite{yagoubi_ml4cfd}.
+We mention that we do not provide benchmark tools and results for the \texttt{AirfRANS} datasets, since outputs are public on the testing sets, and various benchmarks have already been reported by~\citet{casenave2024mmgp} and~\citet{bonnet2022airfrans}, as well as in a competition at NeurIPS 2024~\citep{yagoubi_ml4cfd}.